Crisis, disaster and recovery assistance

 Livestock and animals

-The Department of Primary Industries provides assistance with livestock and other animals during a flood crisis.
+The Department of Primary Industries provides assistance with livestock and other animals during a disaster.
+DPI can provide emergency fodder for livestock, veterinary assessment & advice, Euthanasia and burial for animals.

 Local food, utilities and clothing